Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

 1. Click the "Add Skill" button in the toolbar
 2. Fill in the skill name and description (required)
-3. Optionally add cost and level values
+3. Optionally add level values
 4. Click "Add Skill" to create the node

 ### Creating Prerequisites